jbarratt/serverless_survey/README.md

 # Historical Log

-Since this is a new foray into `serverless`, I'll just log things as they happen.
+Since this is a new foray into `serverless`, I'll just log things as they happen in a discovery stream.

     npm install serverless -g